rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-15-Team-Alexa-update.md

 We worked on a social network for Persian LGBTQI+ community – JoopeA Club.
 It is a safe space for people of any gender and/or sexual orientation.
 We were trying to make it a safe space for speakers of any language, because right now JClub is only available in Persian, and we were building support for other languages.

 ## What we learned
-* django
+* Django
-* vcs: Mercurial, some Git
+* Vcs: Mercurial, some Git
-* about databases
+* About databases
-* time management
+* Time management
-* to compromise
+* To compromise

 ## Challenges we faced
 The most difficult part for us was planning our tasks, and then sticking to our plans.
 It seemed like the obvious thing to take care of, but most of the tasks took more time than we planned for them.
 We tried to listen to our coach Katya’s advise and to plan 3x more time than seemed right to us for each task, and sometimes it even worked, but sometimes even that amount of time wasn’t enough.
 But we think we’ve got better with planning by the end of the summer, so we would probably call it a progress.